Explosive Ordnance Storage and Other Earth-Covered Buildings

 Today Spantech’s range of Defence buildings for a wide range of defence applications, including the following key areas:

-- Explosives – Ordnance Storage, Preparation and Loading Facilities;
+- Explosives – Explosives Ordnance Storage, Ammunition Preparation Buildings and EO Loading Facilities;

-- Aircraft – hardened aricraft shelters, rapid deployment shelters with aircrew accommodation, bomb loading facilities, and non-hardened shade structures for fighter aircraft;
+- Aircraft – hardened aricraft shelters, rapid deployment shelters with aircrew accommodation, bomb loading facilities, and non-hardened shade structures and aircraft hangars for fighter aircraft and training aircraft;

 - Personnel Protection – for the protection of front-line aircrew, rapid deployment facilites, underground command centres and VIP survival facilities with decoy buildings;